openshift-4-compliance/openshift-4-compliance-automation/redhat-acm/README.md

 ### Authorization
 Policy  | Description | Prerequisites
 ------- | ----------- | -------------
-[disallowed-role-policy](authorization/disallowed-role-policy/disallowed-role-policy.yaml) | Ensures that the defined role pattern does not exist in the cluster |
+[disallowed-role-policy](./authorization/disallowed-role-policy.yaml) | Ensures that the defined role pattern does not exist in the cluster |
-[role-policy](authorization/role-policy/role-policy.yaml) | Ensures that a role exists in the cluster |
+[role-policy](./authorization/role-policy.yaml) | Ensures that a role exists in the cluster |
-[role-binding-policy](authorization/role-binding-policy/role-binding-policy.yaml) | Ensures that a role is bound to a user / group |
+[role-binding-policy](./authorization/role-binding-policy.yaml) | Ensures that a role is bound to a user / group |
-[gatekeeper-disalllow-privileged-scc-usage](./authorization/gatekeeper-disalllow-privileged-scc-usage/gatekeeper-disalllow-privileged-scc-usage.yaml) | Ensures that privilged scc is not being used by unlisted service accounts, users and groups |
+[gatekeeper-disalllow-privileged-scc-usage](./authorization/gatekeeper-disalllow-privileged-scc-usage.yaml) | Ensures that privilged scc is not being used by unlisted service accounts, users and groups |
-[restricted-scc-validation-policy](authorization/restricted-scc-validation-policy/restricted-scc-validation-policy.yaml) | Ensures that the restricted scc is not modified |
+[restricted-scc-validation-policy](./authorization/restricted-scc-validation-policy.yaml) | Ensures that the restricted scc is not modified |
+[prevent-default-serviceaccount-usage](./authorization/gatekeeper-prevent-default-serviceaccount-usage/gatekeeper-prevent-default-serviceaccount-usage.yaml) | Ensures that the `default` serviceaccount is not usable by any pod | The [GateKeeper](https://github.com/open-policy-agent/gatekeeper) operator needs to be installed

 ### ETCD Security
 Policy  | Description | Prerequisites